 The mascot of Ruby Pokémon, Groudon is doing well against Dialga.
 As a pure earth-type, he withstands Dialga’s Electric-type attack and has no weaknesses relevant to this battle.
 Groudon also had multiple races in raids, was featured twice as a Research Breakthrough reward encounter, and was a Pokémon Go Battle League reward encounter, so most players were lucky enough to catch multiple Groudon.
 Mud shot and Earthquake are the moves you’ll want your Groudon to know against Dialga.

 Originally discovered in the Gen I Kanto region, Machamp is another great choice for this raid.
-Having been available since launch day, featured in a number of events, and even the star of a community day, there’s no good reason not to have at least one or two powered up Machamp by this point. .
+Having been available since launch day, featured in a number of events and even the star of a community day, there’s no good reason not to have at least one or two Machamp powered up at this point. .
 It even benefits from Trade Evolution, leaving tons of leftover candy for power-up.
-As a pure Fighting type, he doesn’t stand up to any of Dialga’s attacks, but he also doesn’t have any relevant weaknesses.
-Counter and Dynamic punch are the movements that you will want your Machamp to know.
+As a pure Combat-type, he doesn’t resist any of Dialga’s attacks, but he also doesn’t have any relevant weaknesses.
+To counter and Dynamic punch are the movements that you will want your Machamp to know.

 Landorus (therian form)

 Legendary Pokémon with two forms, the Landorus Therian form is better equipped for this Raid, than its Incarnate form, but not too many.
 Both are Ground-type and Flying-type, which grants them resistance to Electric-type movements, but Therian form has better stats.
 Sadly, the Therian form hasn’t had as widespread availability as the Incarnate form, but since they both share the same Candy, it should still be fairly easy to power up.
 If you bring Landorus to this raid, you’ll want to Mud shot and Earthquake for his travels.